-He had only slept about twelve hours since we started the trip, none of it for more than a few hours at a time.
-And when he wasn’t sleeping, he was on his feet working, like then, steering us home.
-With no compass to guide him or land in sight, Mamede used the sun’s position and his instincts to sail us back to his village.
-As he had successfully done this for more years than I’d been living, I wasn’t worried about his aim — we would make it back to Prainha.
+He had only slept about twelve hours in total since we started the trip, none of it for more than a few hours at a time.
+And when he wasn’t sleeping he was on his feet working, like then, steering us home.
+With no compass to guide him or land in sight, Mamede used the sun’s position and his instincts to sail us back to the village.
+Having done it for more years than I’d been living, I wasn’t worried about his aim — we would make it back to Prainha.
 My only question was when.

 Through most of the morning the wind remained light and the jangada slipped forward at only a knot or two.
 As we were sailing with the wind and almost as fast, you could hardly feel the breeze on deck.
-And it was hot!
+And it got hot!
 At first I was able to hide in the shade beside the icebox.
-But as the morning progressed, the sun climbed higher and the shade grew scarce.
-I wasn’t worried about getting sunburned — was wearing my large straw hat and had so much sunblock slathered on, my eyes stung from the fumes.
+But the sun climbed higher and the shade grew scarce.
+I wasn’t worried about getting sunburned, was wearing my large straw hat and had so much sunblock gobbed on, my eyes stung from the fumes.

 I was so lubed up (with a gooey gel named for a popular amphibian), if I died like that, they would need to bury me in a toxic waste dump in Nevada or New Mexico, with permits and a special protocol required to haul my greasy carcass across state lines.
 It wouldn’t be cheap, but thousands of years in the future a young anthropologist would discover my body in near perfect condition and wonder what embalming methods had been used to preserve my flesh.
 I’d become her life’s work, spawn countless scholarly papers, and would even be featured in a three-part documentary titled,